iris-wang-22/Relationship-Prediction/README.md

 -   `nn_3.py`: This file is used for building a model based on Deep Neural Networks (3 hidden layers)
 -   `nn_4.py`: This file is used for building a model based on Deep Neural Networks (4 hidden layers)

+In particular, we have used DNN with 2 hidden layers as our final approach.

 ## Copyright

 Copyright © 2020, [Xinnan SHEN](https://github.com/sxn2012), [Ziyue Wang](https://github.com/iris-wang-22), [Hanzhong Wang](https://github.com/HzJayden), released under the [GPL-3.0 License](https://github.com/sxn2012/SMLProject/blob/master/LICENSE).